paastech-cloud/docs/Architecture.md

 An anonymous user can view:

 - The home page
-- The login/sign up pages
+- The login and sign-up pages
-- The email verification and password reset page
+- The email verification and password reset pages

 On top of that, an authenticated user has access to their personal dashboard, which includes:

 - their profile
 - their projects
-- project info
+- their projects' information
-- actions and logs
+- actions and logs for a given project
 - environment variables
 - project settings (which just allow to delete a project for now)